Deltares/hydromt/docs/user_guide/terminology.rst

 Model component                 A model is described by HydroMT with the following components: maps,
                                 geoms (vector data), forcing, results, states, config, grid (for a grid model), vector (for a vector model), mesh (for a mesh model).
-Model plugin                    Model software for which HydroMT can build and update models and analyze its simulation results.
+Model plugin                    (Plugin) Package that links the HydroMT Model class to a specific model software so that HydroMT can build
-                                For example *Wflow*, *SFINCS* etc.
+                                and update models and analyze its simulation results.
+For example *HydroMT-Wflow*, *HydroMT-SFINCS* etc.
+                                Plugins are installed separately from HydroMT and are not part of the HydroMT core package.
+                                Plugins are the most common way of using HydroMT to build and update specific models.
 Model kernel                    The model software to execute a model simulation.
 This is *not* part of any HydroMT plugin.
 Region                          Argument of the *build* and *clip* CLI methods that specifies the region of interest where
                                 the model should be prepared / which spatial subregion should be clipped.